 Some of the blocks offer particular strengths for certain classes of problems.
-For example, the Cholesky Factorization block is particularly suited to factoring a Hermitian positive definite matrix into triangular components, whereas the QR Factorization is particularly suited to factoring a rectangular matrix into unitary and upper triangular components.
+For example, the Cholesky Factorization block is suited to factoring a Hermitian positive definite matrix into triangular components, whereas the QR Factorization is suited to factoring a rectangular matrix into unitary and upper triangular components.

 In the following ex_lufactorization_tut model, the LU Factorization block factors a matrix Ap into upper and lower triangular submatrices U and L, where Ap is row equivalent to input matrix A, where

 The lower output of the LU Factorization,

 is the permutation index vector, which indicates that the factored

 matrix Ap is generated from A by interchanging the first and second rows.

 is a composite matrix containing the two submatrix factors, U and L, whose product LU is equal to Ap.

 You can check that LU = Ap with the Matrix Multiply block, as shown in the following ex_matrixmultiply_tut2 model.